codeformuenster/MS-Event-Scrapy/README.md

     scrapy crawl EventsSpider -o events.json -a start=today

 The scraper also supports geocoding the location adresses via the Mapquest Open Geocoding API.
 For this you need to get a API key from https://developer.mapquest.com/user/me/profile .
-If you don't provide a key or of the location could not be determined, the corresponding result fields will be empty.
+If you don't provide a key or if the location could not be determined, the corresponding result fields will be empty.

     scrapy crawl EventsSpider -o events.json -a mapquest_key=YOUR_KEY_HERE